Sangita Patel, TV Star, Fitness Enthusiast, and Role Model

 Speaking of travel and what you eat, how often are you on the road?

 Oh wow.
 A lot.
 I would say probably at least twice a month.
-It depends where work takes me.
+It depends on where work takes me.
 The short trips?
 I don’t mind the short trips, but I can’t get on a plane with an empty stomach.
 Last year I went to Africa.
 I got some type of IBS, some bacteria.
-And I can’t have the foods I used to eat like broccoli, cauliflower, and onions, it’s not part of my diet as much anymore because it causes that bacteria to grow.
+And I can’t have the foods I used to eat like broccoli, cauliflower, and onions, it’s not part of my diet as much anymore because it causes those bacteria to grow.
 So there’s that whole new learning curve for me as well.

 You mentioned studying electrical engineering, but I’ve heard that you always were interested in being on TV.

 I’ve always had a passion for storytelling.
 There was something about how every day you will learn something new.
 And that’s how I was brought up; I wasn’t that child who didn’t talk to strangers.
 I talk to strangers all the time.
 And that’s where I got knowledge about life.
 I was this kid who would do things on my own.
 I’d get on a bus and go to school on my own at a very young age.
 You meet all these people and so that’s part of what I’ve always had a passion for.

 But the smart thing for me to do when it came to how was I going to survive financially?
 That was to become an engineer because I loved math and science.
 There weren’t a lot of girls who did this.
 I was up for that whole feminism movement and I told myself, “I’m going to be that girl in electrical engineering and I’m going to graduate from it!”
 But I also applied for journalism and I got into both programs and at the end of the day, I sat down with my dad and said, “What’s the right thing to do?”
 And he said where will you get a job, where will you make a living?
 And of course, that was engineering.